 Spider Hole:

-Access currently denied by Longleat Estate.
-The bottom was being dug by a team headed up by Adrian Vanderplank.
+Access currently being renegotiated with Longleat Estate.
+The bottom is being dug by a team headed up by Adrian Vanderplank.
 Usually dug on a Monday evening.
-The cave was previously locked with a standard CSCC key.
-A blog was maintained here.
+A blog is maintained here.
 Survey below.

 Currently being dug by a team headed up by Mike Kousiounis (Kushy).The cave is on private land and is locked by the diggers.
 They maintain a blog which can be seen here.
-Survey below, Plan view then Elevation looking East.
+Survey below.